 Combine the above equalities to obtain the following identities:

 The first identity is due to Werner \cite{Wer89}, see also \cite{MPHUZ}.

-Denote by $\ker C$ the kernel of a linear operator $C:\cH_n\otimes\cH_n\to :\cH_n\otimes\cH_n$.
+Denote by $\ker C$ the kernel of a linear operator $C:\cH_n\otimes\cH_n\to \cH_n\otimes\cH_n$.
 An operator $C$ is said to vanish exactly on symmetric matrices if $\ker C=\cH_S$.
-Thus a positive semidefinite $C$ vanishes exactly on $\cH_S$ if and only if it has $n(n-1)/2$ positive eigenvalues (counting with multiplicities) with the corresponding skew symmetric eigenvectors.
+Thus a positive semidefinite $C$ vanishes exactly on $\cH_S$ if and only if it has $n(n-1)/2$ positive eigenvalues (counting with multiplicities) with the corresponding skew-symmetric eigenvectors.